sourcegraph/about/blogposts/gophercon-2019-better-x86-assembly-generation-from-go.md

 ## Assembly Language

 What is assembly language?
-A low level language that allows programming at the architecture level
+A low level language that allows programming at the architecture level.

-Michael thinks of it as Layers in software that "turtles all the way down".
-And if you are writing assembly you are at the bottom.
+Michael thinks of it as Layers in software that "tunnels all the way down."
+If you are writing assembly, then you are at the bottom.

 Main question: Should you write assembly?
 Probably no.